shalva97/kde-configuration-files/README.md

 ## Screen Edges
 ### Active Screen Corners and Edges
-corenrs are numbered like this:
+Corners are numbered like this:

 ```
 7 - 8 - 3